 leaping out of his chair, fists aloft, shouting to the crowd "Yeah!
 He

-dogged it!"
 When Davis took a second break, Strickland loudly complained

 that players were only entitled to a single break, telling the crowd